pawanlamba/mlai-blog/_posts/2020-06-15-Min_Max_Loss_Revisting_Classification_Loss.md

 ![SupervisedPlot]({{site.baseurl}}/assets/images/post_id_20200615/SupervisedPlot.svg)

-From the charts we can deduce that the common class in original data(class==2) is included in both label boundaries. hence can say goal is accomplished.
+From the charts, we can deduce that the common class in original data(class==2) is included in both label boundaries. hence can say the goal is accomplished.
 We have trained a classification model using our loss and successfully avoided wrongly tagging mixed class.

 **Self-Supervised Setup**<br/>
-It demands a section of its own hence we will cover how to use min-max loss for self supervised learning.
+It demands a section of its own hence we will cover how to use the min-max loss for self-supervised learning.